Obama win shows demographic shifts working against Republicans

 A GROWING PRESENCE FOR MINORITIES

-U.S. data released earlier this year showed the number of ethnic minority births topping 50 percent of the nation's total births for the first time..
+U.S. data released earlier this year showed the number of ethnic minority births topping 50 percent of the nation's total births for the first time. <ID:L1E8GH85J>.

 It will be years before those newest Americans will be old enough to vote, but the demographic shift is clear.
 Most analysts project whites to be the racial U.S. minority sometime between 2040 and 2050.